newking9088/orderReturnClassifier/README.md

 ### Temporal Data Splitting

 To ensure our model's predictions are valid and applicable in real-world scenarios, we suggest splitting the data into training and testing sets based on different time periods.
 This approach mimics the real-life situation where future data is unknown at the time of model training.
-For more details on splitting temporal data, refer to this important read.
+For more details on splitting temporal data, refer to this important read [^2^][2].

 ## Discussion